raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 This paddleboard from Hapfan is extremely versatile and will appeal to a large range of people.

+Hapfan actually outline a number of activities which they say are suitable for this paddleboard, the full list is below and covers a wide range of different activities.

+* SUP fishing
+* Fitness (yoga, pilates, etc.)
+* Surfing, Windsurfing
+* Whitewater/river SUP
+* SUP racing
+* Touring and multi-day excursions
+* Paddling around small children or pets
+* Camping, hiking, adventure travel

 ## Verdict

 ### Pros